CodeOfficer/jquery-ui-rails-helpers/README.md

 It's a Ruby on Rails plugin that provides helpers that take some of the boilerplate out of generating HTML for use with jQuery UI. http://jqueryui.com/

-Currently, only Tabs is fully implemented, but I'll start simple implementations of other widgets soon.

 TabsHelper
 ----------